Why 60% of Salon Clients Never Come Back (And How to Fix It)

 - Adapts to your tone so messages sound like they came from you, not a robot

-Salons using automated follow-up see their retention rate climb from 40% to 72% within 90 days—turning churn into predictable recurring revenue.
+Salons using automated follow-up see their retention rate climb—turning what would have been one-time visitors into loyal regulars and predictable recurring revenue.

 Your Next Step